“Great parents raise their children to value people for what they have in their hearts, not in their pockets…” ~ Luminita D. Saviuc

-Great parents understand that parenting isn’t about having children lean on you but rather about making leaning unnecessary and through their words, actions and behaviors they teach their children how to become self reliant and to always follow their own inner compass – to trust the quiet voice of their intuition more than the loud voice of the world.
+Great parents understand that parenting isn’t about having children lean on you.
+But rather about making learning unnecessary.
+And through their words, actions and behaviors, they teach their children how to become self-reliant – to always follow their own inner compass – to trust the quiet voice of their intuition more than the loud voice of the world.

 “Parenting is not about having children lean on you but making leaning unnecessary.
 They have a compass, let them follow their own compass; freeing you up to be your own person on your own time and allowing them to become who they are to become.” ~ Wayne Dyer

-3. They teach their children to honor the relationship they have with their inner Divinity.
+3. Great parents teach their children to honor their Divinity.

 “Anyone who loves their father or mother more than me is not worthy of me; anyone who loves their son or daughter more than me is not worthy of me.” ~ Matthew 10:37

 4. They protect, preserve and develop their children’s genius.

 Years ago, an incredible study was made at Harvard University called Project Zero where Howard Gardner, together with his colleagues found that every child is born a genius across multiple bits of intelligence and that by the age of 20, the percentage of geniuses within a population whittles down to 10%… and over the age of twenty, only 2% retained their genius ability.